marshmellochoco/marshmellochoco.github.io/src/work/music-choco.md

 link: https://github.com/marshmellochoco/music-choco
 ---

 A full-stack music player web application which is my first attempt on full stack application.
 My initial idea is to make a music player that plays my own songs.
-Turns out now it is a Spotify clone (bruh).
+Turns out now it is a Spotify clone now (bruh).

 music-choco provides features such as